rsaez/streamliners/README.md

 # STREAMLINERS
 =====

-Mission: Streamline patient forms for medical programs.
+Mission: Streamline patient forms for Migrant Worker Health Program.

 # Migrant Worker Health Program
 This program sends volunteers to set up a field clinic to South Georgia to treat migrant workers and their families.